-Complex Systems in Sport Research Group - Emerging group 2014 SGR 975
+Complex Systems in Sport Research Group - SGR 1637

 Athletes, as well as sport teams and sport clubs, are complex systems which can present a quite simple but also a very complex behaviour.
 In general all sport related phenomena are often qualified as complex because they are hard to be understood within the framework of one simple underlying theory.
 Actually, the integrative and multivariate nature of biological and sociobiological systems is a trivial but disturbing fact for any scientist striving to capture the big picture.
 At the first glance, it would seem that complex biological systems, unable to satisfy the aims of general scientific theories should be fragmented with the aim to find highly specialized explanations at different levels and domains (as it is predominantly done through reductionist approaches).
 Nevertheless, the collective (or cooperative) effects that characterize sport related phenomena can be successfully studied by searching the behavior of collective variables which capture the coherent, coordinated behavior of system’s component processes.